summary

 AI Summary

-This bill extends the period during which retired teachers in Illinois, who are receiving a retirement annuity (a regular payment after stopping work), can return to teaching without losing their retirement benefits.
-Specifically, it pushes the expiration date for this re-employment provision from June 30, 2026, to June 30, 2029.
-Under this provision, a retired teacher can work as a teacher as long as they don't start within the same school year they retired, and their work doesn't exceed 120 paid days or 600 paid hours per school year, with an additional limit of not more than 100 paid days in the same classroom.
+This bill extends the period during which retired teachers in Illinois, known as annuitants, can return to teaching without losing their retirement benefits.
+Specifically, it pushes the deadline for this provision from June 30, 2026, to June 30, 2029.
+Under this provision, retired teachers can accept employment as a teacher as long as it's not in the same school year they retired and doesn't exceed 120 paid days or 600 paid hours per school year, with an additional restriction of not working more than 100 paid days in the same classroom.
 This change is part of the Downstate Teacher Article of the Illinois Pension Code, which governs retirement benefits for teachers outside of Chicago.

 Committee Categories